-February 29, 1704, Deerfield Massachusetts
+February 29, 1704, Deerfield, Massachusetts

 The Colonial Period through an International Lens

-The Raid on Deerfield in 1704 was an important episode in Queen Anne’s War (1702-1713), part of a global contest as England and France vied for control of the Spanish crown and its empire.
-It was a significant event for British colonists and for Native communities who had long called this region their home.
+The 1704 Raid on Deerfield was an important episode in Queen Anne’s War (1702-1713), part of a global contest as England and France vied for control of the Spanish crown and its empire.
+It was a significant event for British colonists and for First Nations communities who had long called this region their home.
 Economic, political, and religious competition and cooperation played key roles in the colonization of North America.
-It was an era of shifting alliances as well as conflicts, ranging from trade disputes, to raids and the taking of captives, to whole-scale war and policies of extermination.
-It was through the experiences of living on the edge of empire that Americans forged a distinct identity that would play an important part in their decision to found their own unique nation.
+This was an era of shifting alliances as well as conflicts, ranging from trade disputes, to raids and the taking of captives, to whole-scale war and policies of extermination.
+It was through the experiences of living on the edge of empire that Americans forged a distinct identity that would play an important part in their decision to create their own unique nation.

-- How did Deerfield, a community at the edge of the English empire, become the epicenter of international conflict at the turn of the 18th century?
+- How did Deerfield, Massachusetts, a community at the edge of the English empire, become the epicenter of international conflict at the turn of the 18th century?

 - How does this colonial history help us to understand the origins of the American Revolution?